drashland/wocket/README.md

 ---

-_Although Sockets has working code, it is still very much under development.
+**_Although Sockets has working code, it is still very much under development and unstable.
 APIs will change without notice.
-Sorry for any inconvenience!_
+Sorry for any inconvenience!_**

 ## Table of Contents
 - [Getting Started](#getting-started)